menu

 Millerville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Millerville doesn't have a public transportation system that people use for their commute.
+Millerville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Millerville in 2022 was $25,847, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,388 for a family of four.
+The per capita income in Millerville in 2022 was $24,583, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $98,332 for a family of four.
 However, Millerville contains both very wealthy and poor people as well.

-Millerville is a very ethnically-diverse town.
+Millerville is a somewhat ethnically-diverse town.
 The people who call Millerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millerville residents report their race to be White, followed by Black or African-American.
-Millerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.99% of the town’s residents.
-Important ancestries of people in Millerville include English, Scots-Irish, Irish, Scottish, and German.
+Important ancestries of people in Millerville include English, Scots-Irish, Irish, German, and Scottish.

 The most common language spoken in Millerville is English.
 Other important languages spoken here include Italian and African languages.